Strengthening relationships between those who work in our government, university and industry sectors is critically important.

 To advertise your secondment opportunity to our Mindhive Contributors sign-up to Mindhive as a client and leverage the platform's expertise.

 Dr Jerome Donovan, Swinburne University of Technology

-Jerome worked as part of a cross functional team in the Strategy and Delivery Division at PM&C, contributing to the development of a scoping study on collaborative business models and regional value chains.
+Jerome worked as part of a cross functional team in the Strategy and Delivery Division at Prime Minister & Cabinet, contributing to the development of a scoping study on collaborative business models and regional value chains.

 Jerome is currently the Co-Program Leader for Innovation and Internationalisation within the Centre for Enterprise Performance and a Lecturer in International Business.
 Prior to joining academia Jerome spent time working with the Australian Defence Force, as well as working and researching overseas in Japan and the United States of America.
 His research interests include firm internationalisation, innovation, impact assessments (business processes), and international development.

 Jerome has published in a number of leading international journals, international conferences and a book across international business, international relations and foreign policy.
 Currently, he is working on a number of large external projects (with external funding of over AUD$1.5 million), including with six national governments across ASEAN (Myanmar, Lao PDR, Vietnam, Indonesia, Thailand and the Philippines) on developing a best practice model for integrated impact assessments, increasing export performance in SMEs (Vietnam), and profiling innovation practices and performance in the Australia Manufacturing Sector (with the AMCRC).